-Retailers must purchase cigarettes and tobacco products from a manufacturer, distributor or jobber who holds a valid permit from DOR.
-If a retailer purchases tobacco products from an out-of-state company that does not have a permit from DOR, the retailer must obtain a distributor permit from DOR.
+Retailers must purchase cigarettes, tobacco products, and vapor products from a manufacturer, distributor or jobber who holds a valid permit from DOR.
+If a retailer purchases products from an out-of-state company that does not have a permit from DOR, the retailer must obtain a distributor permit from DOR.